 From early medieval times until the 19th century, Coventry's boundary remained fairly static, but once the industrial revolution took hold, the city really started to expand beyond its humble origins within the wall and began to swallow up the surrounding districts.
 Many of the areas that we now regard as sub-districts of the city were once villages and settlements in their own right.

-Click here to enter this section Swanswell GateCity Wall and Gates
+Click to enter Swanswell GateCity Wall and Gates

-During medieval times, Coventry was one of the most powerful cities in the country with a magnificent wall rivalled only by that around London.
-In this section you can learn more about the history of Coventry's Town Wall, then take a tour around the remaining sections of it, beginning with the two gates which survived out of the twelve that originally gave entrance to our town.
+During medieval times Coventry was one of the most powerful cities in the country, with a magnificent wall rivalled only by that around London.
+In this section you can learn more about the history of Coventry's Town Wall, then take a tour around the surviving sections of it, beginning with the only two gates still standing out of the twelve that originally gave entrance to our town.

-Click here to enter this section QuizQuizHistoric Coventry Quiz
+Click to enter QuizQuizHistoric Coventry Quiz & Crossword

-You can probably tackle the first quiz without any help - but you might need to search my website to find the answers for the next stage....
+Test your Coventry knowledge with a selection of quizzes.
+You can probably tackle the first quiz without any help, but you might need to search a bit further to answer some of the other sets of questions.

-Visit this page to see more about; one of the most famous Ladies in the kingdom, an everyday phrase that we all use without knowing why, how Coventry became not just a city but a county too.... and for a while was the capital of England.
+Find out more about one of the most famous Ladies in the kingdom, an everyday phrase that we all use without knowing why, how Coventry became not just a city but a county too.... and for a while was effectively the capital of England.

 Well.... the nearest thing you'll find to a Time Machine!